 Many companies are now investing in “recruitment marketing” to effectively promote their culture, and values to attract top talent.
-In this digital era, companies need to remember that candidates are influenced via all marketing stages (SEO, landing pages, digital and content marketing, social media etc.) In fact, social media, and career sites are two ways to grow employer brand/reputation.
-Therefore, it’s crucial for recruiters to integrate digital and social media strategies when seeking top talent.
+In this digital era, companies must remember that candidates are influenced via all marketing stages (SEO, landing pages, digital and content marketing, social media etc.) In fact, social media and career sites are two ways to grow employer brand/reputation.
+Therefore, if you're seeking top talent make sure to integrate digital and social media to your strategy.

-Candidates are known for browsing and seeking employer review sites to see what “life” is like inside companies.
-Because of this, employers should be following their own company’s profile in employer review sites like Glassdoor.
-Developing a plan to respond to internal and external reviews is also important – and, don’t forget to constantly encourage people to give reviews (without being forceful).
+Candidates are known for browsing and seeking employer reviews to see what “life” is like inside companies.
+Because of this, employers should follow their own company’s profile in employer review sites like Glassdoor.
+Developing a plan to respond to internal/external reviews is also key – and, don’t forget to encourage people to give reviews (without being forceful).

 When looking to recruit top talent consider analyzing data or using machine learning models to evaluate skills, professional experiences, education, job and company preferences etc. from candidates.
 This will allow recruiters and employers to identify a smaller, but “right” pool of talent that best fits their organization – potentially improving engagement and retention in the future.

 Texting is one way to reach talent quickly.
 Recruiters must keep in mind that some talent might still be working while looking for new opportunities.
 Therefore, asking them about their communication preferences (text, phone, email) is key.
 This can help improve communication, and the overall candidate experience.

 In a “candidate-driven market”, which gives candidates more options and offers to choose from, recruiters and employers need to be more flexible when it comes to job requirements.
 Recruiters and employers should consider hiring someone who can grow into the job vs. trying to find the perfect candidate.
 In fact, recruiters are now considering things like: non-traditional educational backgrounds, and experience.
 While employers are investing in training programs to mold the employee to have the skill sets needed to successfully do the job.